-In addition to the variety of informational resources presented on the MSP Platform website, there are several additional curated collections of practical experiences which provide useful references for MSP in Europe.
-The links to the following platforms are shared in our continuing effort to make highly relevant information available from our comprehensive website.
+In addition to the variety of informational resources presented on the MSP Platform website, there are several additional curated collections of databases and platforms which provide useful references for MSP in Europe.

 JERICO-RI is an integrated pan-European multidisciplinary and multiplatform research infrastructure dedicated to a holistic appraisal of coastal marine system changes.
 It is seamlessly bridging existing continental, atmospheric and open ocean RIs, thus filling a key gap in the ESFRI landscape.
 JERICO-RI establishes the framework upon which coastal marine systems are observed, analysed, understood and forecasted.
 JERICO-RI enables open-access to state-of-the-art and innovative facilities, resources, FAIR data and fit-for-purpose services, fostering international science collaboration.